GuyTeichman/RNAlysis/docs/source/tutorial.rst

 .. image:: /tutorial_screenshots/01g03_kmedoids.png
   :width: 600
   :alt: K-Medoids clustering - loading screen

+Since K-Medoids is not a deterministic algorithm (it has randomized starting conditions every time you use it), the results you get will probably not be identical to those appearing in this tutorial, but they should be similar to what we observe here.
+If you want to make sure your clustering results are 100% reproducible, you can set the `random_seed` parameter when setting up your clustering setup to a specific number.
+Re-running the algorithm with an identical random seed wiil ensure that you get the exact same results every time.

 One the clustering anslysis is finished, a few figures will open up.
 Let's examine them one by one.
 The first figure will show us the results of the Gap Statistic algorithm.
 The graph on the left will show us, for each value of `n_clusters` tested, the natural logarithm (ln) of within-cluster dispersion.